 How you can help volunteering during the Covid-19 outbreak

-It is fantastic and inspiring how people and communities in Aberdeen have come together like never before to help us all get through this difficult time with COVID-19.
+It is fantastic and inspiring how people and communities in Aberdeen have come together like never before to help us all get through this difficult time with COVID-19 and as we build back in our communities.
 Please find below information on how you can continue to assist in your local area in accordance with latest legislation, health and safety guidance:

 Helping your neighbours, friends and family

-We all need to protect ourselves and others.
-However, those who are well and not at risk can provide essential support for family, friends and neighbours.
+We all need to continue to protect ourselves and others.
+However, those who are well and not at high risk can provide essential support for family, friends and neighbours.
 During this challenging time, it’s really important that we take care of ourselves and others.
-You can find out about ways to help and how to do this safely at the following link https://www.readyscotland.org/coronavirus/helping-your-neighbours-friends-and-family/
+You can find out about ways to help and how to do this safely at the following link https://ready.scot/coronavirus/give-help and https://ready.scot/get-involved/playing-your-part

 Eden Project Communities – Community Action Response: